Net zero = the end of fossil fuels?

 Why new technologies are critical?

 Looking at the energy system globally, oil and gas will have a major role to play up to 2050, a very different role admittedly, as no new fields should be approved on top of the ones that are already approved to date.
 For oil, it is expected that demand by 2050 will drop by 75% compared to 2020, limiting the usage of the non-burning part to supply sub-industries like petrochemicals until there is an alternative solution.
 The maritime sector will also face infrastructure challenges due to the lifetime of the shipping vessels.
-As for gas, the IEA predicts that it will peak around the mid of 2020s and, by 2050, it will drop by around 55% compared to 2020.
+As for gas, the IEA predicts that it will peak around the middle of this decade and, by 2050, it will drop by around 55% compared to 2020.

 Oil and gas companies have a lot to bring to the table, if they acknowledge that their business model needs to evolve to support the energy transition.
 Said differently, they are a major part of the problem, but they will also have to be part of the solution to reach the net zero target.
-We are already seeing some European oil majors making commitments on this transformation.
-It may not be seen as moving fast enough by some, who want these companies to completely divest away from their oil and gas business.
-However, their efforts along the whole supply chain of fossil fuel extraction to the clean alternatives at the pump can make a difference and must be acknowledged, monitored and encouraged through active stewardship.
+We are already seeing some European oil majors making commitments to this transformation.
+It may not be seen as moving fast enough by those who want these companies to completely divest away from their oil and gas business.
+However, their efforts along the whole supply chain of fossil fuel extraction to the clean alternatives at the pump can make a difference and must be acknowledged, monitored, and encouraged through active stewardship.

 Discover Carmignac Portfolio Green Gold